MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer array nums sorted in non-decreasing order, remove some duplicates in-place such that each unique element appears at most twice.
 The relative order of the elements should be kept the same.

+# LeetCode 81: Search in Rotated Sorted Array II

+There is an integer array nums sorted in non-decreasing order (not necessarily with distinct values).

+Before being passed to your function, nums is rotated at an unknown pivot index k (0 <= k < nums.length) such that the resulting array is [nums[k], nums[k+1], ..., nums[n-1], nums[0], nums[1], ..., nums[k-1]] (0-indexed).
+For example, [0,1,2,4,4,4,5,6,6,7] might be rotated at pivot index 5 and become [4,5,6,6,7,0,1,2,4,4].

+Given the array nums after the rotation and an integer target, return true if target is in nums, or false if it is not in nums.

+You must decrease the overall operation steps as much as possible.

 # LeetCode 83: Remove Duplicates from Sorted List

 Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
 Return the linked list sorted as well.